texcindy99/Starbucks_Promotion_Project/README.md

 ## Project Motivation <a name="motivation"></a>

 This is the Udacity experiment design project.
-I was interestested in using Starbucks promotion experiment data to estimate:
+I was interestested in using Starbucks promotion experiment data to:

-1. If the promotion is effective to increase customer purchases
-2. If the promotion is effective to increase Starbucks profit
-3. Q3
+1. Analyze the results of the experiment and identify the effect of the Treatment on product purchase and Net Incremental Revenue;
+2. Build a model to select the best customers to target that maximizes the Incremental Response Rate and Net Incremental Revenue.

 ## File Descriptions <a name="files"></a>